titon/titon/readme.md

 ### Libraries ###

+* Action - Re-usable and de-coupled controller actions, packaged as a stand alone class.
 * Adapter - Handles the case of adapting a specific class to another class.
 * Behavior - Defines a behavior pattern for a model.
+* Controller - Handles the HTTP request and returns the HTTP response, within the dispatch cycle.
 * Dispatcher - Handles the dispatch cycle in the MVC paradigm.
 * Driver - Allows the model to access different types of databases; describes the schema.
 Only works with Titon's model system.
 * Engine - Handles the rendering of the view templates.